Last updated on October 19th, 2019 at 07:34 am

 Soweto (1 day)

-Head to the Mandela House on No. 8115 Vilakazi Street in Orlando West.
-This was Nelson Mandela’s home from 1946 to the early 1990’s.
-It was donated to the SOWETO Heritage Trust on 1997.
+- Head to the Mandela House on No. 8115 Vilakazi Street in Orlando West.
+This was Nelson Mandela’s home from 1946 to the early 1990s.
+It was donated to the SOWETO Heritage Trust in 1997.
 Vilakazi Street is also the only street in the world where two Nobel Peace Prize winners reside.

 Hartebeespoort (1 day)